Paul "Bonehead" Arthurs: Oasis

-When Hutton was sacked, he was replaced by Liam Gallagher, who suggested the band change their name to Oasis.
-Liam and Arthurs teamed up as songwriters, producing songs such as "Life in Vain", "Reminisce", "She Always Came Up Smiling", and "Take Me".
+When Hutton was sacked as vocalist, he was replaced by Liam Gallagher, who suggested the band change their name to Oasis.
+Gallagher and Arthurs teamed up as songwriters, producing songs such as "Life in Vain", "Reminisce", "She Always Came Up Smiling", and "Take Me".
 (Note: "Take Me", which was recorded only as a demo, was later praised as "great" by Noel Gallagher, who lamented that the band never recorded it for a proper release.)
 However, the band were still unsuccessful until Liam encouraged his brother Noel, who had just come back from travelling the world as a roadie for Inspiral Carpets, to join the band; the first two songs he presented to the band were "Live Forever" and "All Around the World".

 "Bonehead was kind of the glue that held it all together.
 I would say he was the most forward thinking initially, beause he had been in bands before Oasis.
 If anything, I would say Bonehead was probably, in the early days, the spirit of Oasis."